MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/deploy-work-folders.md

 5. In the **Members** section, click **Add**.
 The Select Users, Contacts, Computers, Service Accounts or Groups dialog box appears.

-6. Type the names of the users or groups to which you grant access to a particular sync share (if you’re creating a group to control access to a sync share), or type the names of the Work Folders administrators (if you’re going to configure user accounts to automatically discover the appropriate sync server), click **OK**, and then click **OK** again.
+6. Type the names of the users or groups to which you grant access to a particular sync share (if you're creating a group to control access to a sync share), or type the names of the Work Folders administrators (if you're going to configure user accounts to automatically discover the appropriate sync server), click **OK**, and then click **OK** again.

  To create a security group by using Windows PowerShell, use the following cmdlets: